Quick Facts | Answer |

 How Much Notice is Needed to Raise Rent in Florida?

 Florida law does not require a specific notice period before raising the rent.
-However, some local jurisdictions have established their own notice requirements, like in Miami-Dade County and Royal Palm Beach.
-Landlords can establish their own minimum notice period in the lease agreement.
+However, some local jurisdictions have established notice requirements.

 Even though Florida law has no minimum notice period, it still requires that parties to a contract act in good faith, meaning that a landlord should give the tenant reasonable notice when increasing rent.